chand1012/openai-cf-workers-ai/README.md

 * [x] Chat Completions
 * [x] Audio Transcription
 * [x] Embeddings
-* [ ] Audio Translation
+* [x] Audio Translation
-  + Use Whisper to transcribe and Llama 2 to translate.
+  + Uses Whisper to transcribe, Llama 2 to identify the language, and m2m-100 to translate.
 * [ ] Moderation
   + Use Llama 2 to classify.
 May be difficult to prompt engineer.